weber1158/core-plot/README.md

 `core_plot` </small> uses functions from the Partial Differential Equations Toolbox in order to make the visualization.
 Users without the PDE Toolbox can still use <small>`core_plot`</small> in MATLAB Online, or, if the PDE Toolbox is not detected, the function will prompt the user if they would like to continue with a more basic core plotting visualization.

-The <small>`Colors`</small> name-value pair has been written to accept colored lists specified as either a cell vector of hexidecimal codes or an <small>`N-by-3`</small> matrix of RGB triplets.
+The <small>`Colors`</small> name-value pair has been written to accept colored lists specified as either a cell vector of hexadecimal codes or an <small>`N-by-3`</small> matrix of RGB triplets.
 RGB triplets are automatically divided by 255 if they are not already in the normalize range (0,1).

 </small>